mtlynch/mtlynch.io/_posts/2019-12-19-simple-vue-pre-rendered.md

 ### `pages/index.vue`

 The first file defines a page in the web app.
 The `pages/` folder has special meaning to Nuxt.
-It pre-renders separate pages for each `.vue` file it finds in the `pages/` folder.
+It will pre-render a separate page for each `.vue` file it finds in the `pages/` folder.
 The name `index.vue` indicates that this is a root page, so it's what the user sees if they don't specify any path.

 `index.vue` generates a simple "Hello, world!" page that displays a welcome message and a button.
 To showcase some of Vue's client-side functionality, the button updates its text every time the user clicks on it.